 Introducing a visual design process early in the development of a product is advantageous in that it aligns both function and form.
 As a result of the design process, a better product can be developed in less time and be earlier to market, while being received better once it gets there.

 There’s only one way to build, the ground up.

-Ultimately the goal of a visual identity or brand design programme is to communicate and differentiate.
+Ultimately the goal of a visual identity or brand design program is to communicate and differentiate.
 Brands that are effective add value by increasing recognition, and communicating value.
 Two essential elements to increasing sale conversion, customer retention, sale referrals and the ability to demand a price premium.
-It’s an investment which catalyses growth, and when you think of it that way, why wouldn’t you start building a branded visual identity programme as early as possible?
+It’s an investment which catalyzes growth, and when you think of it that way, why wouldn’t you start building a branded visual identity program as early as possible?

 Latest posts by Eric Schmidt (see all)

 - Simulation theory says more about human nature than it does the universe - April 14, 2017

 - The value of branding and what it can buy that money can’t - October 20, 2016